Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 2) (and) This Type of Competition

 Choose the competition you can pin your hat on.
-And run that competitions in a way you get either people email address, their phone number, or they become Facebook Messenger subscriber.
+And run that competition in a way you get either a people’s email address, their phone numbers, or they become Facebook Messenger subscribers.

-Don’t ask for all at the same time because a) it adds friction to the enter competition process, and therefore b) fewer people will enter.
+Don’t ask for all at the same time because a) it adds friction to the entry process, and therefore b) fewer people will enter.

 3) (I’ll) Target this Audience